idansalutsky/Generating-Industry-Term-Insights-from-LinkedIn-with-LLM-Wikipedia-PySpark-/README.md

 # Running the Project

-Running the project requires from one the following:
+Running the project requires from the following:

 1. Download the project notebook and upload it to an IDE where the LinkedIn data is available (e.g the course's Databricks IDE).
 2. Create a Google AI Studio API key ([Instructions](https://aistudio.google.com/app/apikey)).
-3. In the project notebook, in the first code block, locate these lines
+3. In the project notebook, in the first code block, locate these lines:

 ```bash
 # Data enrichment libraries imports - Wikipedia module and Gemini LLM